Vectreal/.github/profile/README.md

 **Our Vision**

 We believe in the power of collaboration and transparency in driving innovation.
-By providing our core functionalities as open-source, we aim to foster a vibrant ecosystem where contributors can enhance and extend the capabilities of the Vectreal platform.
+By providing our core functionalities as open-source, we aim to foster a vibrant ecosystem where contributors can enhance and extend the capabilities of the Vectreal core platform for everybody to use.

-**Key Features**

-- **3D Viewer:** A sophisticated tool for viewing 3D models in various formats.
-- **Interactive Model Viewer:** Enabling real-time interaction with 3D models.
-- **Scene Composition Tools:** Tools for creating and manipulating 3D scenes.
-- **Lighting and Environment Controls:** Comprehensive controls for lighting and environmental settings in 3D scenes.
-- **Model Optimization Tools:** Enhance and optimize 3D models for better performance.
-- **File Conversion Utilities:** Convert between GLTF, OBJ, and USDZ formats.
-- **SaaS Platform Integration:** Seamless integration with SaaS features like CMS, asset management, and cloud storage.
-- **Augmented Reality (AR) Functionality:** Tools and viewers to bring 3D models into AR experiences.

 **Join Us**